EmreGUNDOGAN/emreGUNDOGAN/README.md

 I'm a self-thought Junior Frontend Developer
 -------------------------------------------

 I've been studying on this field for almost a year and consistently improving myself.
 Currently, I am qualified with creating responsive websites using HTML and CSS.
-Recently, I am working on my javaScript skill.
-My short-term goals are to learn APIs and Reactjs.
+Recently, I am working on my ReactJs skill.
+My short-term goal is to learn Reactjs.

 * 🌍  I'm based in Istanbul/Turkey
 * ✉️  You can contact me at [emregundogan5@gmail.com](mailto:emregundogan5@gmail.com)